fimad/podstash/README.md

 podstash init --archive ./path/to/archive --base-url http://example.com
 ```

-Podstash expects that your archive is exposed over HTTP, the URL that
+Podstash expects that your archive is exposed over HTTP.
+The URL that
 corresponds to this is given in `--base-url`.
 If you haven't set up an HTTP
 server, no worries, you can provide a made up value now and change it later.